Pa. woman accused in theft of Pelosi laptop on home release as judge cautions what looked like spy thriller may be domestic dispute

 “Nevertheless, I fully recognize Joe Biden is now the President of the United States and that the election is over,” Miller continued.
 He said he never intended to harm Ocasio-Cortez nor police, apologized to both, and called his social media posts “completely inappropriate.”

 Miller tweeted “Assassinate AOC” on Jan.
 6, according to charging papers.
-Afterward, he threatened an officer online, writing that if he got his hands on him, he would “hug his neck with a nice rope,” court documents said.
+Afterward, he threatened an officer online, writing that if he got his hands on the officer, he would “hug his neck with a nice rope,” court documents said.

 On Jan.
 16, he wrote on Facebook that “its huntin season” and that the officer “deserve[s] to die,” prosecutors alleged.